Nick and Tesla: Fiction for Kids Who Love Science, or Reading, or Both

 When I was a kid I my grandmother gave me one of those personalized children’s books where you fill out a questionnaire about the child and get a book back.
 It said something like “Only KENDRA and her best friend KRISTEN could save their town of SAN DIEGO, CALIFORNIA from the terrible MILK DUD shortage.
 But could they get back in time for SOCCER PRACTICE?”

 These books are WAY better than that.
-But it’s as if I jotted down a few notes on what would be the perfect book series for my eleven year old son and someone wrote it for me.
+But it’s as if I jotted down a few notes on what would be the perfect book series for my eleven-year-old son and someone wrote it for me.
 Only instead of being super-cheesy, it’s clever and funny and totally awesome.

 The good folks at Quirk Books sent me copies of the first two books in this series for my review: